6/2

 vadis (where

-it's a good question to ask at the
+good question to ask at the beginning of

 all, an introduction to apologetics